Organization

 Emission from an, E. Le Clézio

-Students are then offered the opportunity to specialize through two elective courses in “Medical Robotics,” “Neuroprosthetics,” or “Medical Sensors.”
+Students are then offered the opportunity to specialize through two elective courses in “Medical Robotics,” “Neuroprosthetics,” or “Sensors for Medical Applications.”
 A 3- to 4-month internship in a research laboratory, healthcare facility, or company rounds out the first year.

-M2: Second year of the Master's program
+M2: Second year of the master's program

 - S3: First Semester

-To allow students to continue specializing in certain skills they began developing in their first year, they must also choose two of the following course units: “Medical Robotics 2,” “Neuro-Prosthetics 2,” and “IR Thermography & Optical Sensors.” - S4: Second Semester
+To allow students to continue specializing in certain skills they began developing in their first year, they must also choose two of the following course units: “Medical Robotics 2,” “Neuro-Prosthetics 2,” and “IR Thermography & Optical Detectors.” - S4: Second Semester

 The following list provides a sample of the topics of projects and/or internships completed by IDS students: